 Step 5.
 The Card SHALL calculate two values: CCI_auth to authenticate CCI delivery, and CCI_ack to authenticate Host acknowledgment of receipt, as:

-The ECM-PID' is equal to the ECM-PID padded with 3 zeros (000) to the left, where ECM-PID is the same value used to generate DESKey for the MPEG program, see Section 4.3.
+The Card SHALL use the same ECM-PID value that was used to generate DESKey for the MPEG program; see Section 4.3.